shbang91/nstrf_2017/local_multisense_sl/README.md

 cat /proc/sys/net/core/rmem_max # Should return 16777215
 cat /proc/sys/net/core/wmem_max # Should return 16777215
 ````
+If it does not return the values you expect, you may have to run `configureNetwork.sh` again

 Next ensure you can talk to the multisense:
 ````
 ping 10.66.171.21